ONGAKU BORUGU June 18 2019

 ….
 Me, that’s who….

-Before I go into my ramblings and justifications about unleashing such a concept worthy of the age of the pterodactyl or the triceratops or other fauna of the dinosaur variety, I think a bit of context is important.
+Before I go into my ramblings and justifications about unleashing such a concept worthy of the age of the pterodactyl, triceratops or other fauna of the dinosaur variety, I think a bit of context is important.
 Let’s go into a little history lesson regarding the fascinating story of the double album.

 Let’s start with the definition of a double album brought to you by the fine purveyor of information that is Wikipedia : A double album (or double record) is an audio album which spans two units of the primary medium in which it is sold, typically records and compact disc.
 A double album is usually, though not always, released as such because the recording is longer than the capacity of the medium.
 Recording artists often think of double albums as comprising a single piece artistically…